STU48: 1st Generation

 The first generation members of STU48 originally consisted of 31 people and joined the group on March 31, 2017.

 3rd Draft

 The 3rd Draft members were recruited at the third AKB48 Group Draft Conference, a joint audition for AKB48 and all its Japan-based sister groups.
 Originally consisting of five people, they debuted as trainees in January 2018.
 Two trainees left the group and the three remaining ones became full members on August 3, 2019.

 2nd Generation

 The second generation member recruitment began in August 2019.
 24 people who passed the auditions debuted as trainees in December 2019 and the remaining ones became full members in October 2021.

+2.5th Generation

+This batch was recruited through the New Wave recruitment project, held exclusively for Actor's School Hiroshima students, and was originally referred to as the New Wave Project trainees.
+Four candidates who passed the auditions debuted as trainees in May 2022.
+It was officially designated 2.5th Generation during the group's sixth anniversary concert.

+On April 1, 2024, following Mitsuki Imamura's graduation, all its members became full members.

 Trainees

-New Wave Project

-The New Wave Project was a recruitment project exclusively for Actor's School Hiroshima students.
-Four candidates who passed the auditions debuted as trainees in May 2022.
+3rd Generation

+The third generation members were publicly introduced in April 2023.